HeXavi8/Mathematical-Modeling/Monte Carlo method(MCM)/README.md

 3. Solutions are not exact, but depend on the number of repeated runs used to produce the output statistics.
 That is, all outputs are estimates. <br/>

 ### how:
-The code has been written in MCM for PI.py which is to estimate the value of PI.
-And the MCM for function.py is to calculate the ratio of the area under the curve to the area of the square of y=x * x from 0.0 to 1.0 of x.<br/>
+The code has been written in MCMforPI.py which is to estimate the value of PI.
+And the MCMforFunction.py is to calculate the ratio of the area under the curve to the area of the square of y=x * x from 0.0 to 1.0 of x.<br/>

 references:<br/>
 https://en.wikipedia.org/wiki/Monte_Carlo_method<br/>